Clicky

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Generally speaking, this transition sounds complicated to most, but it is a challenge that most college students overcome.
-However, the pressures are relevant for people who pride themselves on their perfectionist tendencies – the overachievers.
+Transition from high school to college is hard for everyone.
+But believe it or not, the pressures are relevant for people who pride themselves on their perfectionist tendencies – the overachievers.

 Who Are The Overachievers?